-Table 24: Balance for Creating a Complete Community Table 24.
-Dalance ion oreating a complete community
+Table 22: Balance for Creating a Complete Community

-Balance of residential and commercial spaces Maintain the current balance of commercial and residential spaces in the neighbourhood.
-Locate additional commercial spaces primarily on the main East-West thoroughfare street (Broadway), as well as the two main North South thoroughfares (Maryland Street and Sherbrook Street).
+Balance of Maintain the current balance of commercial and residential spaces in the residential and neighbourhood. commercial Locate additional commercial spaces primarily on the main East-West spaces thoroughfare street (Broadway), as well as the two main North South thoroughfares (Maryland Street and Sherbrook Street).
 New commercial development could include mixed-use commercial and residential above the ground floor Continue to support and encourage smaller, locally-owned businesses.
-Balance and location of housing types There is a need for more housing of all kinds but especially for people with disabilities, single parent families and seniors.
-Low-rise apartment blocks on residential streets and higher ones on the main thoroughfares, as well as duplexes/multi-unit dwellings will address this need.
+Balance and There is a need for more housing of all kinds but especially for people location of with disabilities, single parent families and seniors. housing types Low-rise apartment blocks on residential streets and higher ones on the main thoroughfares, as well as duplexes/multi-unit dwellings will address this need.
 Create more subsidized, affordable and market housing.
 Create more good quality rooming houses or other accommodation for single individuals.
 Create more housing that is Universally Accessible.
-Targeting of specific areas for improvement Improve housing interiors and exteriors through financially-accessible supports.
-WBCO Housing Stakeholder group will identify areas appropriate for development/ renovation and upgrades and to review proposed development applications.
+Targeting of specific areas for Improve housing interiors and exteriors through financially-accessible supports. improvement WBCO Housing Stakeholder group will identify areas appropriate for improvement development/ renovation and upgrades and to review proposed development applications.

-Figure 28: Where can Density Go?
+Figure 22: Where can Density Go?

-Please note that the map is intended to show the general areas that were identified by the stakeholders
+\Please note that the map is intended to show the general areas that were identified by the stakeholders